wso2/docs-is/en/docs/setup/deployment-guide.md

                 KUBERNETES_MASTER_SKIP_SSL_VERIFICATION = true
                 USE_DNS = false
                 ```
-            - In order to retrieve the pod IP addresses information from the Kubernetes apiserver, the Kubernetes membership scheme uses the pods service account hence the pods need to be associated with a service account that has permission to read the "endpoints" resource.
+            - In order to retrieve the pod IP addresses information from the Kubernetes apiserver, the Kubernetes membership scheme uses the pods service account.
+Hence, the pods need to be associated with a service account that has permission to read the "endpoints" resource.
 Make sure the Role you bind has the following permissions.
                 ```
                 rules:
                 - apiGroups: [""]
                 verbs: ["get", "list"]
                 resources: ["endpoints"]
                 ```
-            - Optionally a Kubernetes token or basic authentication can be used to authenticate with the Kubernetes apiserver.
-The following properties can be set under [clustering.properties] accordingly.
+            - Optionally, a Kubernetes token or basic authentication can be used to authenticate with the Kubernetes apiserver.
+The following properties can be set under `[clustering.properties]` accordingly.
                 - KUBERNETES_API_SERVER : This is the Kubernetes API endpoint,e.g., http://172.17.8.101:8080 .
 Alternatively, an https endpoint can be set via KUBERNETES_SERVICE_HOST and KUBERNETES_SERVICE_PORT_HTTPS.
                 - KUBERNETES_SERVICE_HOST : This is the Kubernetes API host name or IP address, e.g., kuberneteshostname
                 - KUBERNETES_SERVICE_PORT_HTTPS : This is the Kubernetes API https listening port.
 This must be an Integer value.